jianguoz/Few-Shot-Intent-Detection/README.md

   pages={5064--5082},
   year={2020}
 }

-@article{zhang2021pretrained,
-  title={Are Pretrained Transformers Robust in Intent Classification?
-A Missing Ingredient in Evaluation of Out-of-Scope Intent Detection}, author={Zhang, Jian-Guo and Hashimoto, Kazuma and Wan, Yao and Liu, Ye and Xiong, Caiming and Yu, Philip S}, journal={arXiv preprint arXiv:2106.04564}, year={2021}
-}

 @article{zhang2021few,
   title={Few-Shot Intent Detection via Contrastive Pre-Training and Fine-Tuning}, author={Zhang, Jianguo and Bui, Trung and Yoon, Seunghyun and Chen, Xiang and Liu, Zhiwei and Xia, Congying and Tran, Quan Hung and Chang, Walter and Yu, Philip}, journal={EMNLP}, year={2021}
+}
+@article{zhang2022pretrained,
+  title={Are Pretrained Transformers Robust in Intent Classification?
+A Missing Ingredient in Evaluation of Out-of-Scope Intent Detection}, author={Zhang, Jian-Guo and Hashimoto, Kazuma and Wan, Yao and Liu, Zhiwei and Liu, Ye and Xiong, Caiming and Yu, Philip S}, journal={Proceedings of the 4th Workshop on NLP for Conversational AI, ACL 2022}, year={2022}
 }
 ```